JUMBO Paper Marigold

 Our Paper Marigolds & Dia de los Muertos Banners were used by PIXAR for their COCO film wrap up party.

-In the Aztec language of NAHUATL, the marigold is "Xempa (Dead) -Xochitl(Flower)".In Castillian Spanish spelling was changed for easier pronounciation, 'Cempazuchil'.
-The traditional flower of Day of the Dead, the marigold represents the sun's rays.
-The sun is the origin of all living things, the marigold symbolizes that the deceased has not lost their place in the universe.
+In the Aztec language of NAHUATL, "XEMPA" (Dead) & "XOCHITL" (Flower).
+The spelling was changed in Castillian Spanish to 'Cempazuchil'.
+The traditional flower of Day of the Dead, the marigold represents the sun's rays, the sun is the origin of all living things, the marigold symbolizes that the deceased has not lost their place in the universe.